 If you don’t inherit

 gauche.keyword module gives you access to the keywords without quotes.

 and libraries would require either

 gauche.keyword), or you have to quote all keywords.

 ;; R7RS program (import (scheme base) (gauche base)) ; import gauche builtins and keywords ;; You can use :directory without quote, for it is bound to itself. (sys-exec "ls" '("ls" "-l") :directory "/")

-that keywords are just imported symbols if
+that keywords are just imported symbols by default.

-GAUCHE_KEYWORD_IS_SYMBOL is set.
 The following code imports

 Gauche builtin identifiers with prefix